Jaimemosg/EstimationTools/README.md

 <!-- You can install the released version of EstimationTools from [CRAN](https://CRAN.R-project.org) with: -->

-You can install the released version of `EstimationTools` from [github](https://github.com/Jaimemosg/EstimationTools) with:
+You can install the last version of `EstimationTools` from [github](https://github.com/Jaimemosg/EstimationTools) with:

 ``` r